RadGH/Soulflags-Events/readme.md

 ### 1.1.6
 - Improved Class Type archive pages and added back link to customizable Classes main page
+- Updated to assign events to orders by order meta

 ### 1.1.5
 - First release